djykstra/iocage-plugin-redmine41/README.md

 run as root

-iocage fetch -P -n redmine41 -dhcp=on vnet=on bpf=yes
+iocage fetch -P -n redmine41 dhcp=on vnet=on bpf=yes

 or